For COVID-19 Travel and RS Tours information, see our FAQ.

 To preserve the Cinque Terre's natural and cultural wonders, Italy has declared the region a national park — towns and all.
 Visitors buy an inexpensive day pass to hike the scenic trail that laces together the unique communities.

 Riomaggiore — the most substantial non-resort of the five towns, and the farthest south — is a fascinating tangle of colorful homes that lean on each other like drunken sailors.
-A cliff-hanging trail leads from the beach to old Nazi bunkers and a hilltop botanical garden.
+A cliff-hanging trail offers sweeping coastal views, passing castle ruins and two churches before leading to the town's tiny harbor.

-The next town up, tiny Manarola, is a picturesque tumble of buildings bunny-hopping down its ravine to the harbor.
-You can hike up to Punta Bonfiglio — for a bar on a bluff between the cemetery and the sea — or enjoy tasty treats born right here: pesto on your focaccia, washed down by crisp local wine sprinkled with Mediterranean twinkles.
+The next town up, tiny Manarola, is a picturesque tumble of buildings bunny-hopping down its ravine to a wild little harbor.
+The trail ringing the town's cemetery, on the peninsula north of the main harbor, affords some of the most strikingly beautiful town views anywhere in the region.
+Find a cliffside café and enjoy tasty treats born right here: pesto on your focaccia, washed down by a glass of crisp local wine that glistens with the reflection of the Mediterranean.
 Talk about going local.

 Corniglia, with its mellow main square, is the quiet town — the only one of the five not on the water.
 From the train station, a footpath zigzags up nearly 400 stairs to the hilltop town.
-According to legend, a Roman farmer originally settled Corniglia, naming it for his mother, Cornelia (which is how Corniglia is pronounced in Italian).
-Residents claim Cornelia's son produced a wine so famous that vases found at Pompeii touted its virtues.
+According to legend, a Roman farmer originally settled Corniglia, naming it for his mother, Cornelia (which is how Corniglia is pronounced).
+Locals claim that its ancient residents produced a wine so widely exported that jars have been found at Pompeii stamped with the town name.
 Still, today, wine remains the town's lifeblood.
-Following the pungent smell of ripe grapes into an alley cellar, I find a local who lets me dip a straw into her keg.
+Following the pungent smell of ripe grapes into an alley cellar, I find a local who lets me dip a straw into his keg.

 If you ask me, the fourth town up — Vernazza — is the jewel of the Cinque Terre.
 Its action is at the harbor, where you'll find restaurants, a bar hanging off the edge of a ruined castle, a breakwater with a promenade, and a tailgate-party street market every Tuesday morning.
 While the old men putter with their tough little boats, the day's last bit of sunshine seems to sweep the old women and children into a warm corner in front of the church.

-And Monterosso, the Cinque Terre's only resort town, comes with cars, hotels, rentable beach umbrellas, crowds, and a thriving late-night scene.
+And Monterosso al Mare, the Cinque Terre's only resort town, comes with a few cars, lots of hotels, rentable beach umbrellas, crowds, and a thriving late-night scene.
 Its historic center cradles Old World charm within crooked lanes and hole-in-the-wall shops.
+Strolling the waterfront promenade, you can pick out each of the other Cinque Terre towns decorating the coast.
+After dark, they sparkle.

 Vineyards, with their many terraces, fill the mountainsides beyond the towns.
 Someone — probably after too much local wine — calculated that the roughly 3,000 miles of terrace walls have the same amount of stonework as the Great Wall of China.
 Wine production is down nowadays, as younger residents choose less physical work.
 But locals still maintain their tiny plots and proudly serve their family wines.